 Blythe Utz

-Blythe Utz, M.S., is a Marriage and Family Therapist Associate with the Center for Transformative Healing under the supervision of Emily Johnson, M.Ed., LMFT.
-Blythe offers telehealth only.
+Blythe Utz, M.S., is a Marriage and Family Therapist Associate with the Center for Transformative Healing under the supervision of Emily Johnson, M.Ed., LMFT. *Blythe is no longer accepting clients.

 Clients work with Blythe to cultivate emotional balance and resilient relationships, increase self-trust and authenticity, and build a toolbox of skills and resources to address life’s challenges.
 She specializes in recovery from the psychological and relational injuries of narcissistic family systems, middle-age-related transitions and changes, complex trauma, anxiety, and depression.